News from the ski areas

-With all the anticipation for the opening of the coming ski season, we’ll let you in on some of the secrets to achieving those perfect skiing conditions
+With the latest updates about our ski resorts, we’ll let you in on some of the secrets to achieving perfect skiing conditions

-Above Tonale Pass, in the Val di Sole, the Presena glacier, sitting at an altitude of over 2,500 metres, will be the first to welcome the winter season.
-From then on - weather permitting and from the end of November onwards – other ski resorts will follow suit, including: Madonna di Campiglio, Folgarida, Marilleva, Canazei, Moena, Alpe Cermis and many others.
+Above Tonale Pass, in the Val di Sole, the Presena glacier, sitting at an altitude of over 2,500 metres, has been the first to welcome the winter season in November.
+From then on, almost all ski resorts have opened, including: Madonna di Campiglio, Folgarida, Marilleva, Canazei, Moena, Alpe Cermis and many others.

 Furthermore, skiers in Trentino can take advantage of what are probably the most modern ski lift facilities in the entire Alps.
 A network of state-of-the art cableway systems, 8- and 16-seater gondola lifts and 4- and 6-seater chairlifts with automatic coupling, to name but a few, forms the backbone of the best known ski resorts.